 Next, I stacked the apple cider donuts on top of the cake, creating a donut pyramid!
 This might seem a bit precarious, but adding extra buttercream helps stabilize them.

 Piping buttercream on the bottom of each donut helps them stay in place when the cake is cut into.

 This cake simply screams Fall and tastes just as delicious as the amazing apple cider donuts that it’s inspired by 🙂

 Tips for Making This Apple Cider Donut Cake:

-- Be sure to mix your cake batter just until the ingredients are incorporated; this will ensure your cake layers are tender and fluffy
+- Mix the cake batter just until the ingredients are incorporated.
+This will ensure the cake layers are tender and fluffy.

 - Take the time to make the apple cider reduction – it’s totally worth it!

 - Be sure your spices are still good!
 If your spices are old or have been in your cabinet for too long, they can lose their potency and taste.

 - Add frosting between your donuts as you stack them on top of the cake, to help keep them in place.

 If you try this apple cider donut cake, I’d love to hear what you think of it!